Yeztugo® (lenacapavir)

 Summary

-• LEN, FTC/TAF, and FTC/TDF were all generally well tolerated, with few discontinuations due to study drug-related AEs.
-The overall incidences of non-ISR AEs, including Grade ≥3 and serious AEs, were generally similar across treatment groups.
-Nausea and vomiting occurred at higher rates in the FTC/TAF and FTC/TDF groups than in the LEN group.
+• At the primary analysis, LEN, FTC/TAF, and FTC/TDF were all generally well tolerated, with few discontinuations due to study drug-related AEs.
+The overall incidences of nonISR AEs, including Grade ≥3 and serious AEs, were generally similar across treatment groups.
+Nausea and vomiting occurred at higher rates in the FTC/TAF and FTC/TDF groups than in the LEN group.1

 • ISRs were the most common AE in all groups and occurred at a higher rate with LEN than with placebo injections.
 ISRs were primarily Grade ≤2 and decreased in frequency over time.
-Discontinuations due to ISRs were rare, with 4 discontinuations in the LEN group and none in the groups that received placebo injections.
+Discontinuations due to ISRs were rare, with 4 discontinuations in the LEN group and none in the groups that received placebo injections.1 There were no new safety concerns with LEN through the end of the RBP.3

 Clinical Data: PURPOSE 1 Study